Subscribe to 18Forty's NEW PODCAST "18 Questions, 40 Israeli Thinkers" on Apple, Spotify, or wherever you listen

 It’s not a perfect list, but it’s a start.
 Some books are in Hebrew, many I would probably replace.
 But it is a wonderful exercise that I suggest you try.
 Marking your own growth—whether by year, month or week—in books.

-I Read this Over Shabbos
+I Read This Over Shabbos

 I was invited to join the Meaningful People Podcast soon after it launched.
 During our conversation they asked me how many books I have read in my lifetime.
 My response makes me cringe (this section begins at 8:45 into the interview).